A New Power is Rising.

 We are Writers.

-- I wanted to be Catholic, and write ‘Catholic fiction’.
-Will a publisher ever understand me?
+- I wanted to be Catholic, and write either ‘Catholic fiction’, or fiction that grew out of my Faith.
+Would a publisher ever understand me?

-- I need help getting through my writer’s block, but don’t want to ask just anyone.
+- I needed help getting through my writer’s block, but didn’t want to ask just anyone.

-That’s because being a writer is not something you do.
-It’s who you are.
+That’s because being a writer is not something we do.

 Why ‘Catholic Author’?